 We will raise sufficient funds to support our target of 220 children in 2017

-To give them access to many musical opportunities they would never otherwise benefit from.
+To give them access to a host of musical opportunities they would never otherwise benefit from.

 Activities» We’ll connect our Award winners with our musical partners, providing a range of support including observing rehearsals, accessing masterclasses etc.

 Each Award winner will access at least 2 top-level musical opportunities with orchestras and others e.g. workshops, festivals, mentoring, summer schools, concert tickets etc.